-- 3.6.1 Drift eliminator removes entrained water from the discharged air by allowing air to have sudden changes in direction.
-The resulting centrifugal force separates the water droplets from the air, lets the water droplets attach to the eliminator surface and allows them to return to the cooling tower basin. - 3.6.2 Efficiency of drift eliminator depends on the number of directional airflow changes, spacing between the blade surface, angle of directional change and the capability of drift eliminator blade to return the collected water to a quiescent area of the plenum.
+- 3.6.2 Efficiency of drift eliminator depends on the number of directional airflow changes, spacing between the blade surface, angle of directional change and the capability of drift eliminator blade to return the collected water to a quiescent area of the plenum.
 Drift eliminators can be characterised by their shapes and configuration.
 Common types of drift eliminators include cellular (honeycomb), herringbone (blade-type) and waveform. - 3.6.3 Drift eliminator should be provided and installed in each cooling tower to facilitate ease of inspection, cleaning and maintenance.
 It should be extended across the air stream without air bypass.
 Drift eliminator should be made from materials with good corrosion resistance.
 It should be durable and can withstand cleaning by water jet. - 3.6.4 Drift eliminator should be effective at the air velocity prevailing when the cooling tower is in operation.
-Attention should be paid to ensure drift eliminator is well seated and fixed closely against one another with no gaps where the air stream can bypass the baffle. - 3.6.5 Drift emission of the drift eliminator installed in cooling tower should not exceed 0.005% of the maximum design water circulation rate through the cooling tower.
+Attention should be paid to ensure drift eliminator is well seated and fixed closely against one another with no gaps where the air stream can bypass the baffle. - 3.6.5 Drift emission of the drift eliminator installed in cooling tower should not exceed 0.002% of the maximum design water circulation rate through the cooling tower.
 Drift emission test should be carried out under design maximum air flow and maximum water flow conditions of the drift eliminator being tested.
-A test certificate or supporting documents, which clearly states the test method and the testing conditions, should be provided to prove the performance of the drift eliminator under the specified testing conditions.

-3.6.6 The drift loss performance of the drift eliminator should remain at its design level within its life cycle.
+A test certificate or supporting documents, which clearly states the test method and the testing conditions, should be provided to prove the performance of the drift eliminator under the specified testing conditions. - 3.6.6 The drift loss performance of the drift eliminator should remain at its design level within its life cycle.